Dynamic Indexing

 A foundational example is the Dewey Decimal Classification (DDC), introduced by Melvil Dewey in 1876, which divides knowledge into ten main classes (e.g., 000–099 for Computer Science, Information, and General Works), each further broken into divisions and sections (e.g., 500 for Natural Sciences, with 510 for Mathematics).
 This hierarchy facilitates browsing and shelving in libraries, as users can drill down from overarching disciplines to precise topics.
 Similarly, the Library of Congress Classification (LCC) employs alphanumeric codes in a hierarchical manner, with main classes like "Q" for Science subdividing into "QA" for Mathematics and further into "QA75" for Electronic Computers.
 The theory emphasizes mnemonic devices and hospitality—allowing for insertions of new subjects without disrupting the structure—while addressing limitations such as rigidity in interdisciplinary areas.
 In practice, hierarchical systems promote consistency in cataloging but may require auxiliary tools like indexes for cross-references.
 This framework has influenced patent classification, where hierarchies aid in delineating technological scopes, though it can sometimes overlook multifaceted inventions.

-Faceted Classification
+prior concept #3 -- Faceted Classification

 Faceted classification theory, pioneered by S.R.
 Ranganathan in the 1930s through his Colon Classification (CC), revolutionizes knowledge organization by breaking subjects into independent facets or attributes that can be combined dynamically to describe resources.
 Unlike enumerative systems that pre-list all possible classes, faceted approaches offer flexibility, allowing multidimensional access tailored to user needs.
 Ranganathan's Five Laws of Library Science underpin this, emphasizing that libraries should save users' time through adaptable structures.
 Core to the theory are fundamental facets, often summarized in Ranganathan's PMEST model: Personality (core topic), Matter (materials), Energy (processes), Space (location), and Time (period).
 For instance, a book on "Indian agriculture in the 20th century" might be classified by combining facets: Agriculture (Personality), Crops (Matter), Cultivation (Energy), India (Space), and 1900s (Time), yielding a notation like "J:2;4.44'N".
 This synthesis enables precise, context-specific retrieval without exhaustive enumeration.
 In digital environments, faceted classification enhances search interfaces, as seen in e-commerce sites or library catalogs where users filter by multiple criteria (e.g., author, format, subject).
 It addresses hierarchies' limitations by accommodating complexity, such as in interdisciplinary fields, but requires careful facet design to avoid ambiguity.
 Applied to patent literature, faceted systems could dissect inventions by technical features, inventors, or applications, paving the way for innovative indexing schemes that improve discoverability in rapidly evolving technologies.